flatland-association/flatland-workshop-2024/human-in-the-loop/README.md

 # Next steps

+The ideas of this work have to be verified through a functional software which needs to be developed first.
+The focus is not necessarily on the quality of disposition, nor on the accurate representation of a real railway operation or a railway operation simulation, but rather on the question of how a user interface and a user interaction model between railway (simulation) with AI (disposition algorithmics from the field of OR, heuristics, Multi-Agent Path Finding (MAPF), or Multi-Agent Reinforcement Learning (MARL)) and human interactions can be implemented.

 - Implement a simple Flatland Agent (such as e.g. [shortest_path_deadlock_avoidance_policy](https://github.com/aiAdrian/flatland_solver_policy/tree/main/policy/heuristic_policy/shortest_path_deadlock_avoidance_policy), ... ) and build the break through
 - Enhance the AI ​​or introduce real AI (OR, ..., [MAPF](https://mapf.info/index.php/Main/News), ...
 MARL)
 - Implement the proposed Design (build a prototyp) - it might can be integrated into an existing framework such as interactiveAI from SystemX